Home About Words Archive Photography Links Surf and Weather

 If they can do this to California, who will be next?
 You know they won’t stop here.

 Chuck posted this on Saturday, November 1, 2008 at 6:44 pm.
-No comments yet.
-Be the first.
+Comments Off on If They Want To Act Like A PAC, Treat Them Like One

 Save Us Samuel El, You’re Our Only Hope